DmitrySharabin/mavo-chart/README.md

 # Mavo Chart

-Visualize data in your Mavo apps with animated, customizable, and responsive charts.
-Uses [Chart.js](https://www.chartjs.org/).

 To use, either give a class of `mv-chart` or specify chart data via the `mv-chart-data` attribute to the `canvas` element you want to enable Chart on.

 ## Demo